nodejs/node-convergence-archive/deps/openssl/doc/UPGRADING.md

-The current openssl release does not use RC4 asm since it explicitly specified as `$asm=~s/rc4\-[^:]+//;` in https://github.com/openssl/openssl/blob/OpenSSL_1_0_1-stable/Configure#L584 But iojs has used RC4 asm on MacOS for long time.
+The current openssl release does not use RC4 asm since it explicitly specified as `$asm=~s/rc4\-[^:]+//;` in https://github.com/openssl/openssl/blob/OpenSSL_1_0_1-stable/Configure#L584 But node has used RC4 asm on MacOS for long time.
 Fix type of RC4_INT into `unsigned int` in opensslconf.h of darwin64-x86_64-cc to work on the RC4 asm.